mstiehr-dev/pyload-android/README.md

 ## todo
-* application crashes when displaying captcha, if device orientation switched before
+* check in background if pyload is busy and notify user, when queue is empty